Actor-Relational Database Systems: A Manifesto: Security, Monitoring, and Administration

+An actor-relational database system should also provide an administrative interface for flexible maintenance, allowing addition and removal of actors, changing resources allocated to them and modifying access control specifications.
+Furthermore, an actor-relational database system must support targeted monitoring of actors by gathering statistics of actor usage as well as audit traces of actor method executions, potential security violations, and anomalous accesses.
+Taken together, these functions enable administrators to intervene in the system at a fine granularity, e.g., by removing or deactivating specific actors.

-\begin{sloppypar} Since the application functionality is deconstructed in terms of actors, \textbf{Feature~\ref{feat:adm}} implies that the actor database system should provide monitoring of actor usage and resource utilization (e.g., some store sections being more loaded than others), security violations (e.g., a \texttt{Group\_Manager} actor attempting to access a \texttt{Store\_Section} actor), and audit traces (e.g., traces of \texttt{checkout} and nested method invocations).
-It also implies administrative support to scale actors and resources to meet usage fluctuations discovered during monitoring, or change access control specifications based on security violations, to name a few possibilities. \end{sloppypar}
+\begin{sloppypar} \minisec{Manageability in SmartMart} An actor-relational database system should provide monitoring of actor usage and resource utilization (e.g., some store sections being more loaded than others), security violations (e.g., a \texttt{Group\_Manager} actor attempting to access a \texttt{Store\_Section} actor), and audit traces (e.g., traces of \texttt{checkout} and nested method invocations).
+Administrative support should also enable scaling actors and resources as well as controlling their placement to meet usage fluctuations discovered during monitoring, or changing access control specifications based on security violations, to name a few possibilities. \end{sloppypar}